Towards Top-Down Automated Development in Limited Scopes: A Neuro-Symbolic Framework from Expressibles to Executables: Related Work

 \paragraph{\bf{Code Retrieval, Generation and Comprehension}} Sometimes, programmers want alternatives to current implementations, for example, \textsc{Aroma}~\cite{Luan2019AromaCR} recommends code snippets based on the similarity of structural features.
 To search code snippets for the given query, \textsc{CODEnn} aligns the semantics of code data and text data by jointly modeling their representations in the same vector space~\cite{Gu2018DeepCS}.
 CSRS~\cite{Cheng2022CSRSCS} considers both relevance matching and semantic matching, while \textsc{Yogo}~\cite{Premtoon2020SemanticCS} recognizes different but mathematically-equivalent alternatives based on dataflow graphs and rewrite rules.
 Inspired by machine translation, code generation translates descriptions to implementations, such as the pseudocode-to-code one by \textsc{SemanticScaffold}~\cite{Zhong2020SemanticSF}. \textsc{TRANX} introduced a transition system to generate formal meaning representations for code generation~\cite{Yin2018TRANXAT}.
 Code comprehension uses proper natural utterance to describe the given code data, which could help understand programs: \textsc{Context2Name}~\cite{Bavishi2018Context2NameAD} generates meaningful variable names based on the usage contexts, \textsc{AdaMo}~\cite{Gu2022AssembleFM} assembles foundation models to describe the functionality of code snippets, \textsc{CodeQA}~\cite{Liu2021CodeQAAQ} demonstrates the value of generating textual answers for the pairs of code snippet and various types of question.

-\paragraph{\bf{Program Analysis and Transformation}} By adopting changes to code data, the critical features could be highlighted, such as \textsc{S4Eq}~\cite{Kommrusch2021SelfSupervisedLT}, which proves the equivalence by computing a verifiable sequence of rewrite rules, and \textsc{Perses}~\cite{Sun2018PersesSP}, which reduces programs to smaller ones in a syntax-guided way, and further help localizes bugs.
-Also, program analysis helps mine code features.
+\paragraph{\bf{Program Analysis and Reasoning}} By adopting changes to code data, the critical features can be stressed, such as \textsc{S4Eq}~\cite{Kommrusch2021SelfSupervisedLT}, which proves the equivalence by computing a verifiable sequence of rewrite rules, and \textsc{Perses}~\cite{Sun2018PersesSP}, which reduces programs to smaller ones in a syntax-guided way, and further help localizes bugs.
+Also, program analysis can mine code features.
 For example, \textsc{Lupa}~\cite{Vlasova2022LupaAF} supports fine-grained analysis on the usage of programming language, \textsc{PyART}~\cite{He2021PyARTPA} extracts features from the context of the program point for API recommendation~\cite{Gu2016DeepAL}.
-In addition, code clone detection and code evolution promote code reuse~\cite{Zhang2022TheDA}.
+Besides, code clone detection and code evolution promote code reuse~\cite{Zhang2022TheDA}.
+In addition, neuro-symbolic approaches shown the reasoning capability in vision and natural language, and might work on code data, such as \textsc{Scallop}~\cite{Li2023ScallopAL}.

-\paragraph{\bf{Assisted Programming and Development}} There have proposed performant methods to assist programming, \textsc{Codex}~\cite{chen2021evaluating} and \textsc{PolyCoder}~\cite{Xu2022ASE} introduce large-scale language models to provide intelligence programming suggestions, including code autocompletion.
+\paragraph{\bf{Assisted Programming and Development}} There have proposed performant methods to assist programming, \textsc{CodeGen}~\cite{Nijkamp2022CodeGenAO} and \textsc{CodeT5}~\cite{Wang2021CodeT5IU} introduce large-scale language models to support common coding tasks, such as code autocompletion, code translation.
 In contrast, assisted development focuses on the solution itself but not the programming process.
 For example, \textsc{AlphaCode}~\cite{li2022competition} applies sampling, filtering, clustering on program samples to generate human-level submissions for competitive programming challenges.
-Some work is oriented to other tasks in the development, for example, \textsc{TransCoder} improves the application of back-translation for program translation~\cite{Lachaux2020UnsupervisedTO,Rozire2021LeveragingAU}.
+Some work is oriented to other tasks in the development, for example, \textsc{TransCoder} improves the application of back-translation for program translation~\cite{Lachaux2020UnsupervisedTO,Rozire2021LeveragingAU}, \textsc{SkCoder} reuses the code sketch, extracted from similar code, for reliable code generation~\cite{Li2023SkCoderAS}.